frittna/Crypto_Coin_Ticker/README.md

 - The settings will remain stored in internal memory after a reset.
 No SD-Card is needed after you have loaded your settings once! (thats new!)

-- If no SD-Card is installed it will try to load these settings again.

-- If you want to clear all stored settings from internal memory hold ButtonB at start-up
+- If no SD-Card is installed it will load the last good settings again - to clear all stored settings from internal memory hold ButtonB at start-up

 SEE CODE FOR FURTHER INSTRUCTIONS ABOUT THE SD-CARD AND CONFIG FILE